This post contains affiliate links. Read the full disclosure here.

 Storage and Freezing Instructions

-This mug cake should be enjoyed immediately and shouldn't be frozen.
+This vegan mug brownie should be enjoyed immediately and shouldn't be frozen.
 This is especially true with the microwave method!
 As with almost anything that is heated in the microwave, the mug cake will be dry if you try to eat it a few hours later.

 If you make the cake using the oven method, it's still best enjoyed right away but it can be covered tightly with plastic wrap and stored at room temperature for up to a full day.